 My sister, who is also visually impaired, told me a funny story about how presuming, rather than seeing, led to a sticky situation.

 On a hot summer, sleep-with-the-windows-open night she was climbing into bed when she remembered that she had not put mosquito repellent on herself or the kids.
-She picked up the stick of repellent, pulled off the lid and put a large stripe of wax on her forehead and then a long stripe up each arm and leg.
+She picked up the stick of repellent, pulled off the lid and smeared a large stripe on her forehead and then a long stripe up each arm and leg.
 As she was quickly heading for the children’s room, she notice that it felt a bit funny and did not smell at all like citronella.
 She turned the light on and had a closer look – it was glue stick.

 I was waiting outside the bank for my lift to fetch me and was using my symbol cane because I was alone.
 The security guard came up to me and said, “No hawker’s ma’am”.
 I was initially upset, but then realised that in his experience all people with white canes are beggars.
 I couldn’t blame him.